paulc4/microservices-demo/README.md

 Current version v1.2.0 corresponds to Spring Boot 1.5 and Spring Cloud release-train Edgeware.
 I will upgrade to Spring Boot 2 and Finchly release train once Finchly is GA.

+To access V1.1.0 of the repo, corresponding to Spring Cloud release-train Brixton.SR3, click on the `release` tab in https://github.com/paulc4/microservices-demo.
+Or use `git checkout v1.1.0`.

 To access V1.0.0 of the repo, corresponding to Spring Cloud release-train Angel.SR6, click on the `release` tab in https://github.com/paulc4/microservices-demo.
+Or use `git checkout v1.0.0`.

 ## Using an IDE